-Actor/Role-condition Action/Description The re storation point can be an existi ing restoration point, in which case no further actions are taken, or it can be e a new one created as a backu up of the target NFV-MANO functional entity and its context in such a way th at this target NFV-MANO funct tional entity can be restored from this restoration point with enough contex t to resume operation even aft er a crash.
-If the t If the target NFV-MANO functional entity has deployed the destination software version successfully, it reports reports that the software modification was completed successfully.
-In case the target NFV-MANO functiona entity entity encountered a failure, but was able to roll back to the source version successfully, the target NFV-N IANO functional entity reports that it has completed the software modification with automatic rollback to the to the source software version.
+NOTE 1: The restoration point can be an existing restoration point, in which case no further actions are taken, or it can be a new one created as a backup of the target NFV-MANO functional entity and its context in such a way that this target NFV-MANO functional entity can be restored from this restoration point with enough context to resume operation even after a crash.
+NOTE 2: If the target NFV-MANO functional entity has deployed the destination software version successfully, it reports that the software modification was completed successfully.
+In case the target NFV-MANO functional entity encountered a failure, but was able to roll back to the source version successfully, the target NFV-MANO functional entity reports that it has completed the software modification with automatic rollback to the source software version.
 In this case, SMM can decide to retry the operation.
-If SMN If SMM detects a failure of the target NFV-MANO functional entity, e.g. it crashed, it returned with an error other t han in note 2 or the testing in step 7 failed SMM needs to decide whether a retry is appropriate as

-- other than in note 2, or the testing in step 7 failed, SMM needs to decide whether a retry is appropriate as described in clause 5.8, or it executes a software rollback described in clause 5.2.2.6, or the fallback procedure described in clause 5.9. - NOTE 4: Resources enabling the software rollback are used by SMM to store information necessary to revert the changes of the software modification without service impact through the software rollback such as log of executed operations, state/configuration of removed entities, etc. Once the software modification process is committed, the software rollback becomes not possible.
+NOTE 3: If SMM detects a failure of the target NFV-MANO functional entity, e.g. it crashed, it returned with an error other than in note 2, or the testing in step 7 failed, SMM needs to decide whether a retry is appropriate as described in clause 5.8, or it executes a software rollback described in clause 5.2.2.6, or the fallback procedure described in clause 5.9.
+NOTE 4: Resources enabling the software rollback are used by SMM to store information necessary to revert the changes of the software modification without service impact through the software rollback such as log of executed operations, state/configuration of removed entities, etc. Once the software modification process is committed, the software rollback becomes not possible.
 Instead, if necessary, a software modification process can be initiated where the destination software version is the same as the source software version of the just committed software modification process.
+NOTE 5: configuration via some sort of descriptors or policies provided by the functional entity and the operator, respectively.